pramod109/chat-app/README.md

 ### Installing

-After installing yarn, in the root folder run the following command to build locally
+After installing yarn, in the root folder run the following commands to build locally

 ```
 npm install